BSc 2nd Year Microbial Biotechnology Notes Study Material

 Microbes in Enhanced Recovery of Petroleum

-Microbes are used in tertiary recovery of petroleum.
+Microbes are used in the tertiary recovery of petroleum.
 For instance a bacterium, Xanthomonas campestris is being exploited for this purpose.
 Some thiobacilli have also been found to have this potential.

 Microbes in Paper Industry